Real-time Threat Feeds user guide¶

 (Mbps = megabits per second) (MB/s = megabytes per second)

-MY_API_KEY |
+X-Api-Key: MY_API_KEY

-Example Request with API Key Authentication¶
+Example request with API key authentication¶

 curl -H 'X-Api-Key: MY_API_KEY' 'https://api.domaintools.com/v1/feed/nod/?after=-60